-Statement of Purpose, MOFGA Bylaws.
-January 2018
+- Statement of Purpose, MOFGA Bylaws.
+January 2018 - Policy adopted by the MOFGA Board at the June 2007 meeting.

 Decision Tree: When considering the use of any ingredient in your menu item or food product, ask these questions to determine if that ingredient may be used.